serkanyazicioglu/RedisRepository/README.md

 ### Configuration

-First of all creating a base repository class is a good idea to set basic properties.
+First of all creating a base repository class is a good idea to set basic properties like connection string.

 ```
 public abstract class BaseRedisRepository<T> : Nhea.Data.Repository.RedisRepository.BaseRedisRepository<T>